 In the future, we would like to further promote basic research and at the same time start verification using human clinical samples to realize translational research promptly.
 QPIT is also expected to lead to the development of new QPIT diagnostic and treatment equipment that is also able to accurately irradiate near-infrared light to affected areas.
-Therefore, in this course, we would like to work while considering contribution not only to the medical world but
+Therefore, in this course, we would like to work while considering contribution not only to the medical world but also to industry.

-Glossary \Translational research: A series of research from development with basic research to clinical introduction which received cutting tools and
+Glossary \Translational research: A series of research from development with basic research to clinical introduction